Phillips’ slam caps Rays’ comeback in 9-6 win over Orioles

 TRAINER’S ROOM

 Rays: RH DJ Johnson dropped to the ground after throwing a pitch in the sixth inning and promptly left the game.
-The Rays called the injury ”right shoulder discomfort.” … OF Kevin Kiermaier wasn’t in the starting lineup after leaving Saturday night’s game with right knee discomfort.
+The Rays called the injury “right shoulder discomfort” and Cash conceded that the reliever is almost certainly heading to the IL. … OF Kevin Kiermaier wasn’t in the starting lineup after leaving Saturday night’s game with right knee discomfort.
 He was available off the bench.

 Orioles: OF/1B Ryan Mountcastle was placed on the seven-day concussion IL, retroactive to Saturday.
 “He’s feeling a lot better today.
 He’s trending in the right direction,” manager Brandon Hyde said. … LHP Alexander Wells was recalled from Triple-A Norfolk. … C Pedro Severino was given the day off after bruising his right knee Saturday night.